openspim/openspim.github.io/x-openspim_alignment.md

 </figure>

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 12</span>&nbsp;
-Check if any rotational misalignment between the field of view of both sister cameras are visible.
+Check if any rotational misalignment between the field of view of both sister cameras is visible.
 An example of this can be seen in Figure 10 (see inset).
-If this is the case one camera has to be rotated (Figure 10, red double-arrow) until the mismatch is corrected.
+If this is the case, one camera has to be rotated (Figure 10, red double-arrow) until the mismatch is corrected.

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure10.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure10.png"></a>
 <figcaption> Figure 10 - Rotating one of the two sister cameras may be necessary to match the field of view.
-The inset depicts a rotational misalignment of Camera 1 of an otherwise aligned beam that has been visualized in Agarose after removing emission filters and the cylindrical lenses.
+The inset depicts a rotational misalignment of Camera 1 of an otherwise aligned beam that has been visualized in agarose after removing emission filters and the cylindrical lenses.
 </figcaption>
 </figure>